MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-personal-tab-dotnet-core.md

 ### wwwroot folder

-In ASP.NET Core, the web root folder is where the application looks for static files.
+In ASP.NETCore, the web root folder is where the application looks for static files.

 ### Index.cshtml

-ASP.NET Core treats files called *Index* as the default or home page for the site.
-When your browser URL points to the root of the site, **Index.cshtml** will be displayed as the home page for your application.
+ASP.NETCore treats files called *Index* as the default or home page for the site.
+When your browser URL points to the root of the site, **Index.cshtml** is displayed as the home page for your application.

 ### AppManifest folder